rebus-ink/ink-API/activityDoc.md

 Documents attached to a publication will also be created and will belong to the publication.
 Alternatively, they can be created separately through the Create Document activity (see below)

+Possible errors:

+* 400 'create publication error: {message}' - generic error that occured on createPublication.
+Refer to message for more details.
+* 400 'create activity error: {message}' - generic error that occured on createActivity.
+Refer to message for more details.

 ### Delete a Publication

 Example: